-Charges against Asharoken resident Drew Mendelsohn have been dropped, nine months after he was summonsed twice for leaving garbage, collected from a wetland during a volunteer coastal cleanup, on his property for pickup.
+Charges against Asharoken resident Drew Mendelsohn were dropped Wednesday night, nine months after he was summonsed twice after he took garbage and other debris from a wetland during a volunteer coastal cleanup and left it on his property for pick up.

-"All I wanted to do was participate in the cleanup . . and they persecuted me," Mendelsohn said outside Village Hall shortly after the Wednesday night dismissal.
+"All I wanted to do was participate in the clean up . . . and they persecuted me," Mendelsohn said outside of village hall, shortly after the dismissal.

-On Oct.
-1, Mendelsohn participated in the village's coastal cleanup day by wading in Duck Island Cove and removing large pieces of plastic webbing, boat parts and an old village sign.
+Last Oct.
+1, Mendelsohn participated in the village's Coastal Cleanup Day by wading in Duck Island Cove, and removing large pieces of plastic webbing, boat parts and an old village sign.
 He placed the debris on his personal beach parking lot to be picked up by the village.
 He was served with two summonses the next day for depositing garbage on his lot and for leaving garbage out the night before a collection, each carrying a maximum $250 fine.